Details: Required resource app-c63afcfd91.js was not loaded.

 Would you like more information?
 Have you found a lost dog wearing an Embark dog tag?
 You can contact us at:

-Through Appa’s mitochondrial DNA we can trace his mother’s ancestry back to where dogs and people first became friends.
-This map helps you visualize the routes that his ancestors took to your home.
+Through Akita Marie’s mitochondrial DNA we can trace her mother’s ancestry back to where dogs and people first became friends.
+This map helps you visualize the routes that her ancestors took to your home.
 Their story is described below the map.

 Some other Embark dogs with this haplotype: